Artificial Intelligence Risk Framework Development for New Zealand

 New Zealand has no AI-specific risk regulation.
-That does not mean risk does not exist -- it means the entire burden of identifying, classifying, and managing AI risk falls on your organisation.
+That does not mean risk does not exist.
+It means the entire burden of identifying, classifying, and managing AI risk falls on your organisation.
 And under the Companies Act 1993, on your directors personally.
+We build the risk frameworks that protect your organisation.

-We build bespoke AI risk frameworks grounded in NZ law -- Privacy Act 2020, Fair Trading Act, Companies Act director duties, and Treaty of Waitangi obligations -- so you are not guessing at what "reasonable care" looks like when something goes wrong.
+We build bespoke AI risk frameworks grounded in NZ law, covering the Privacy Act 2020, Fair Trading Act 1986, Companies Act director duties, and Treaty of Waitangi obligations, so your organisation is not guessing at what "reasonable care" looks like when something goes wrong.
+Practical controls for organisations across Aotearoa New Zealand.

 The Voluntary Approach Has a Catch

 Light-touch regulation sounds like freedom.
-In practice, it means every AI risk decision your organisation makes is a judgement call -- and if that judgement turns out to be wrong, there is no prescribed standard to point to as a defence.
+In practice, it means every AI risk decision your organisation makes is a judgement call.
+If that judgement turns out to be wrong, there is no prescribed standard to point to as a defence.
+We help organisations navigate this ambiguity with structured risk controls.

 Director Exposure Under Companies Act

-Section 137 of the Companies Act 1993 requires directors to exercise reasonable care.
+Section 137 of the Companies Act 1993 requires directors to exercise reasonable care, diligence, and skill.
 If an AI system causes harm and the board cannot demonstrate it understood and managed the risks, directors face personal liability.
 Most boards have no AI risk framework to rely on.
+We build the evidence trail directors need.

 Treaty Obligations Add Unique Complexity